glennsantos/Book-Notes/The First 90 Days.md

 1. Begin with strategic direction.
 + are we clear on the direction?
 + how does the unit fit into this direction?

 2. Look at supporting structure, processes, and skills.
-+ do these thing support the direction?
++ do these things support the direction?
 + how do we align them if not?

 3. Decide how and when you will introduce the new strategic direction
 + do we shift direction?
 + what do we change?
 + what timeframe?

 4. Think through the correct sequencing.
 + what actions fit the STARS of the company?
 > turnarounds: fix strategy > align structure > fix processes and skills
 > realignment: fix processes and skills

 5. Close the loop.
 + what is the org's capacity for change
 + what changes are needed still?